 - A blog can also help your website to rank higher positions on search engines (SEO).

-- If your products or services are unique, you can create a demand through your blog posts.
+- If your products or services are unique, you can create demand through your blog posts.

-- Most of the small business owners don’t write blogs, so you can stay ahead of your competitors.
+- Most small business owners don’t write blogs, so you can stay ahead of your competitors.

-Read here, more about benefits of blogging for your website.
+Read here, more about the benefits of blogging for your website.

 #9 Page Not Found

-What you can show on “page not found” page?
+What you can show on the “page not found” page?